-If you've looked at the label of nearly any product you buy in Houston these days chances are good there is some sort of warning attached.
+If you’ve looked at the label of nearly any product you buy in Houston these days, chances are good there is some sort of warning attached.
 This is an effort on the part of the manufacturer to limit any possible liability in the event a consumer suffers injury due to product defect or product misuse.
 Providing adequate warning labels for consumers is not just manufacturers being nice.

 Sometimes it seems producers go to ridiculous lengths to warn customers about possible risks.
 For example, there’s an over-the-counter sleeping aid that alerts users that it may cause drowsiness.
 One would hope it does.
 But the reason manufacturers take such precautions is because the law makes clear they have a duty to warn consumers of any risk of injury a user might face.